 The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The dental nurses had annual appraisals.
+Study clubs were arranged every month for all the employees to attend and discuss various dental topics.
+This contributed to the overall training for newly qualified staff and provided revision for all other staff.
+Staff had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
-We saw evidence of completed appraisals in the staff folders
+We saw evidence of completed appraisals in the staff folders.

 Staff told us they completed mandatory training, including medical emergencies and basic life support, each year.
 The General Dental Council requires clinical staff to complete continuous professional development.
 Staff told us the practice provided support and encouragement for them to do so.
+An example of this was the provision of an intra-net shift planner where all employees had to 'check in and out' each day.
+Any urgent, relevant or important messages were displayed at login to ensure all staff would read them prior to their 'check-in'.